 When choosing the best online broker, it never hurts to get a big bonus right out of the gate.
 Lots of brokers offer promotional deals for new customers, but TD Ameritrade has the best offer going.
 TD Ameritrade currently offers 90 days of commission-free trades when you deposit $10,000 and tiered cash bonuses based on how much money you deposit into your account.
 Customers who deposit at least $25,000 within 60 days of opening an account get a $100 bonus.
 A $100,000 deposit gets you a $300 cash bonus.
 Finally, new customers who deposit at least $250,000 get a $600 cash bonus.

 Notes for 2018: If you deposit $3,000 or more, you’ll earn 60 days of commission-free trades.
 If you have $500,000 burning a hole in your pocket, TD Ameritrade will give you a $1,200 cash bonus and 90 days of commission-free trades.
 If you have $1 million, you’ll receive a $2,500 cash bonus and 90 days of commission-free trades as well.

 - Can trade more than just standard asset classes

 Buy-and-hold, or passive investing, is an “ignore the fluctuations of the market” approach.
-In short, it’s a long-term investing strategy in which you buy funds and don’t sell them for a long period of time.
+In short, it’s a long-term investing strategy in which you buy funds and don’t sell them for a long period of time, and E-Trade is the best in this category.
 It helps to know that passively managed funds outperform actively managed funds over the long term, and proof can be spotted in the activity of the markets over time.

 Note: The upside to being a long-term investor is that you don’t need to worry about paying frequent trade commissions and fees, so you don’t need to avoid a broker that does charge these types of fees.